rosacker/msds_498_insurance_loss_modeling/synthetic_data_creation/README.md

 - [x] Rebalance the driver hazard attribute to be normally distributed
 - [x] Rebalance relationship between risk scores
+- [x] Add process to determine vehicle preference for each driver
 - [ ] Add process for a household buying cars
 - [ ] Add process for a household selling cars
 - [ ] Add process for determining how many miles each person drives
+- [x] Confirm spouse age process is working right
+- [ ] Add process for agging vehicles
+- [ ] Add more vehicle options
 - [ ] Add process for determining which vehicle is driven
 - [ ] Add process for household picking insurance coverages
 - [ ] Add "insurance coverage at the time" to claims data